-Canada com.= Canada commerical B. napus canola crop 2002, Canadian Grain Commission harvest survey; AC Excel and experimental lines=Saskatoon Field Tests.
+Canada com.= Canada commerical B. napus canola crop 2002,

+Canadian Grain Commission harvest survey; AC

+Excel and experimental lines=Saskatoon Field Tests.

-Brassica juncea is a potential oilseed crop for the semiarid Canadian prairies and many other countries of the world, such as China and India, and others, because of its better adaptation to dry and hot climates compared to B. napus.
+Brassica juncea is a potential oilseed crop for the semiarid Canadian prairies and many other countries of the world, such as China, India and others, because of its better adaptation to dry and hot climates compared with B. napus.
 The oil of zero erucic acid cultivars and lines is low in oleic acid (about 45%) and high in linoleic acid (about 35%) in comparison to B. napus oil; it also has elevated saturated fat contents of 7.5%.

 Even though the fatty acid composition of B. napus is ideal from a nutritional standpoint, there are segments of the vegetable oilseed market that require a more stable oil high in oleic and low in linolenic acid, for high temperature applications such as frying.
 We developed a novel B. napus line with >75% oleic acid and <3% linolenic acid from crosses of mutant lines.
-Many breeding groups have developed similar quality lines utilizing mutagenesis, the leading firms in this area in Canada are Dow AgroSciences and Cargill.
+Many breeding groups have developed similar quality lines utilizing mutagenesis.
+The leading firms in this area in Canada are Dow AgroSciences and Cargill.
 Several patents exist which protect various types of fatty acid profiles of oleic and linolenic acid (linoleic acid), and in certain cases in combinations with claims for low saturated fat content.
-Patent protection of plant lines is possible in the USA, but not in Canada.
 Patent protection of plant lines hinders progress in this area in that it restricts the free flow of germplasm for further improvements of canola oil qualty.
 It is expected that about one half or more of the total canola acreage in Canada could be planted to high oleic/low linolenic acid cultivars in the future.